Lachlan-Mayne/english-notes/pete r/English.md

 - "Is that the best you can do?
 You're gonna have to kill me!" - Talking directly to Christof, breaking the 4th wall
 - Figurehead of ship is an eagle: symbolising freedom
 - Odysseus symbolism (tying himself to the ship)
+- Truman lying lifeless on the ship is symbolic of being a new person when he comes back
 -

 ### **Characters:**